whoami-anoint/Big-Data-Series/Unit 1/2_Evolution.md

 - **Edge Computing:** Processing data closer to its source for real-time decision-making.
 - **Blockchain for Data Security:** Ensuring data integrity and trust.
 - **Responsible Data Use:** Ethical considerations around data collection and utilization.

-These notes provide an overview of the evolution of Big Data, including historical context, technological advancements, use cases, challenges, and future trends.